 “The more we learn, the more we discover our ignorance.”
 (Percy Bysshe Shelley)

 It Still an Econ Course?
-The Effect of a Standardized Personal Finance Test on the Learning of Economics (with Stephen Day and Bruno Sultanum) [PDF]
+The Effect of a Standardized Personal Finance Test on the Learning of Economics (with Stephen Day and Bruno Sultanum) R&R at The American Economist

 We study the implications of mixing economics and personal finance standards in a high school course.
-Using administrative, survey, and testing data on college students, we find evidence that personal finance instruction crowds out economics instruction.
-We find that students who received more instruction in economics score almost 5% higher on an economics test.
+Using administrative, survey, and testing data on college students, we find that learning personal finance can help the learning of economics for some students and hurt it for others.
+We estimate that students who received more instruction in economics score almost 5 percentage points higher on our economics test.
 Furthermore, we estimate the effect of being assigned a certification test in personal finance as a part of this course.
-The effect of the certification test is not uniform across students.
-The test reduces the economics scores of students with an SAT score one standard deviation above the mean by 5 percentage points, but increases the scores of students with SAT scores one standard deviation below the mean by 10 percentage points.
+Taking the personal finance certification test increases economics test scores by 2.5 percentage points for the average student, but this effect is not uniform across students.
+The certification test significantly increases the economics scores of students with low SAT scores, while decreasing the economics scores of those with high SAT scores.
 Our results emphasize the potentially idiosyncratic effects of mixing economics with personal finance.

 Parental Educational Choice and School Vouchers